-The 2016 inspection of the groundwater LUCs at LF007C found that administrative controls are adequate to enforce the environmental restrictions.
+The 2017 inspection of the groundwater LUCs at LF007C found that administrative controls are adequate to enforce the environmental restrictions.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction has taken place that could create a potential vapor intrusion risk.
 The GET system is shut down during the wet winter season, and wells cannot be accessed because of the presence of the large vernal pool that covers both on-base and off-base infrastructure.
 All extraction and monitoring wells are inspected by contractor personnel when the GET system is restarted at the beginning of the summer dry season.
 Except for the wells that lie in the roadway along the perimeter fence, all wells in the field have stovepipe completions and are protected by bollards.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
 Photograph 8 shows the LF007 solar panels that power the groundwater extraction system.
 Photograph 9 shows the off-base LF007C extraction and monitoring well network within the LF007C easement.
-Photograph 10 shows the label on the monitoring well on the top of the CAMU.